-Successfully investing in rare coins is not a simple task that can be learned in a short period.
-The well-known coin collector and numismatist, John J Pittman Jr. assembled a world-class coin collection over many decades.
+Successfully investing in rare coins is not a simple task that can be learned in a short period of time.
+The well-known coin collector and numismatist, John J. Pittman Jr. assembled a world-class coin collection over many decades.
 David W. Akers sold the coin collection in 1997 for more than $30 million.
 Akers said it best when he wrote, “John was not a wealthy man, except in knowledge.”
 Pittman searched for truly exceptional rare coins that he could afford and was within his budget.
 For example, he purchased a Proof 1833 Capped Head gold five-dollar half eagle for $635 in 1954.
 It sold for $467,500 in 1997!

 The coin market has drastically changed over the last few decades, if not the previous century.
-In 1986, third-party grading services leveled the playing field regarding verifying authenticity and defining standard coin grades.
+In 1986, third-party grading services leveled the playing field by verifying the authenticity and defining standard coin grades.
 Relying on third-party grading services does not replace the study of a particular coin series, but it does remove much of the risk involved in the purchase of rare coins.
 Additionally, the advent of the Internet brought with it easy access to a wide variety of coin collecting knowledge and the ability to purchase rare coins online.
 However, this does not replace the information that you can obtain through books, knowledgeable coin dealers, other coin club members, and coin shows.

 01 of 05